spree/spree/guides/content/developer/customization/checkout.md

 * Payment
 * Confirmation

-The following sections will provide a walkthough of a checkout from a user's perspective, and offer some information on how to configure the default behaviour of the various steps.
+The following sections will provide a walk-though of a checkout from a user's perspective, and offer some information on how to configure the default behavior of the various steps.

 ### Registration